-A file with .jar extension is a Java ARchive file that contains many different application related files as a single file.
+A file with .jar extension is a Java Archive file that contains many different application related files as a single file.
 This file format was created to reduce the speed of loading a downloaded Java Applet in browser via HTTP transaction, by avoiding to create multiple HTTP connections.
 A single JAR file can contain Java class files (.class), images, and sounds.
 Individual items inside a JAR file can be digitally signed by the application developer to authenticate their origin.
 JAR files are regularly used to create functional APIs that contain specific functionality related to that API.
-JAR files can be opened with archiving applications such as WinZip, WinRAR, 7-ZIP, and Oracle Java Runtime.

 JAR File Format